Calcifer777/learn-gcp/notes/website/docs/databases/04-firestore.md

 - The Firestore client libraries automatically retry transactions that fail due to data contention.
 After a finite number of retries, the transaction operation fails and returns an error message
 - The server-client libraries use pessimistic concurrency controls resolve data contention.

+## Integration

+### Cloud Functions

+Cloud Functions can handle events in Cloud Firestore in **the same Cloud project as the function**.

+In a typical lifecycle, a Cloud Firestore function does the following:
+- Waits for changes to a particular document.
+- Triggers when an event occurs and performs its tasks.
+- Receives a data object with a snapshot of the affected document.
+For write or update events, the data object contains snapshots representing document state before and after the triggering event.

 ## Monitoring